<function>

 , which extracts elements at positions 1 and 2, or x[x .> 0]

-, which selects only those elements that satisfy a specific condition.
+, which selects only those elements that are positive.
 By default, these operations create a copy of the data and therefore allocate memory.
 The only exception to this rule occurs when a slice comprises a single object.

-Next, we address the memory allocations associated with slices.
-We do this by highlighting the role of views, which bypass the need for a copy by directly referencing the parent object.
-This method is particularly effective when slices are indexed through ranges.
-However, it's not suitable for slices that employ Boolean indexing, like x[x .> 0]
+In this section, we address the issue of memory allocations associated with slices.
+To do this, we highlight the role of views, which bypass the need for a copy by directly referencing the parent object.
+The strategy is particularly effective when slices are indexed through ranges.
+On the contrary, it's not suitable for slices that employ Boolean indexing, like x[x .> 0]

-, where memory allocation will still occur despite using a view.
+, where memory allocation will still occur even with views.

 Interestingly, we'll show scenarios where copying data could actually be faster than using views, despite the additional memory allocation involved.
 This apparent paradox emerges because copied data is stored in a contiguous block of memory, which facilitates more efficient access patterns.
 In contrast, views might reference non-contiguous memory locations, potentially leading to slower access times, despite avoiding the initial allocation cost.

-We start showing that views don't allocate memory if the slice is indexed by a range.
-This property can lead to performance improvements over regular slices, which create a copy by default.
+We begin by showing that views don't allocate memory when a slice is indexed by a range.
+This behavior can yield performance improvements over regular slices, which create a copy of the data by default.

 x = [1, 2, 3]